Discrimination based on hair texture: Dominican Republic

 In the Dominican Republic, hair is seen as an important attribute of physical beauty.
 Many view straight hair as beautiful and appropriate for a professional setting while also seeing afro-textured hair as inappropriate and distracting.
 This mindset had stemmed from racial discrimination.
 This has changed over the years in the United States and abroad as the American Natural Hair Movement gains popularity.

 In the Dominican Republic, hair straightening is done for the same reasons it is done in the United States and the diaspora for convenience and to conform to western beauty standards.
 In 1996 Rooks affirmed "Hair in 1976 spoke to racial identity politics as well as bonding between African American women.
 Its style could lead to acceptance or rejection from certain groups and social classes, and its styling could provide the possibility of a career".

 Straightened and more conservative styles are still the standard in the workplace, as it is in the United States and other countries with African descendants of the diaspora.
 The views expressed aren't exclusive to the Dominican Republic.
 Contrary to popular misconception many Dominican women do wear natural hair and it is becoming increasingly accepted in society.

+Indonesia

+Indonesians living in the west half of New Guinea (Papua Barat) who are Melanesian are often racially profiled or insulted for their curly hair by their own countrypeople elsewhere outside the island who are straight-haired and of Austronesian stock.
+In August 2019, a Papuan student who participated in anti-racism protests at Jayapura was interrogated and beaten by police officers while his dreadlocks were forcibly cut off.

 Jamaica

+Along with the United States and other Caribbean islands, Jamaica also served as a hub where slaves were transported from Africa during the Trans Atlantic Slave trade.
+In Jamaica specifically, skin bleaching is common practice used to combat societal views on beauty.
+Colorism plays as the main factor in this dangerous practice, and has expanded into textureism and other forms of discrimination in Jamaica.
 In 2018, a five-year-old girl was banned from attending classes at her primary school in Kingston, Jamaica, for having dreadlocks.

 Somalia

 During the Arab slave trade, many Bantus were captured in Tanzania and brought to work as slaves in Somalia.
 The Bantus are phenotypically, linguistically and culturally distinct from the ethnic Somalis of Somalia and were discriminated based on this and still are to this day.
-The Bantus brought there, who are now called Somali Bantus, were called "Jareer" by the ethnic Somalis which is derogatory word meaning kinky-haired.
+The Bantus brought there, who are now called Somali Bantus, were called "Jareer" by the ethnic Somalis which is a derogatory word meaning kinky-haired.